- Find Nearest

 If an arrangement is broken, we will take one of the following courses of action.

-The Council may pass your account to the bailiff for collection.
-Any arrangements for payment on accounts held by the bailiff must be made direct to the bailiff's offices and not the council.
-Equally, any queries about bailiff fees must be addressed to the bailiff.
-Once an account is passed to the bailiff we will not ask for it to be returned unless there are exceptional circumstances.
+We may pass your account to enforcement agents for collection.
+Any arrangements for payment on accounts held by the enforcement agent must be made direct to their offices and not the council.
+Equally, any queries about enforcement agent fees must be addressed to the enforcement agent directly.
+Once an account is passed to the enforcement agent we will not ask for it to be returned unless there are exceptional circumstances.

 3 - Attachment of Earnings